A Federal Circuit Court judge has resigned after an inquiry found he harassed a junior employee and a law student.

 Comments, messages and hugging

-The first woman was in a junior role working closely with the judge at the Parramatta registry in Sydney.
+The first woman worked in a junior role closely with the judge at the Parramatta registry in Sydney.

-Following her complaint, Chief Judge Alsergren ordered an inquiry headed by three former judges.
+Following her sexual harassment complaint, Chief Judge Alsergren ordered an inquiry headed by three former judges.

-They found that in 2020 the judge emailed her repeatedly and made harassing comments.
+They found that in 2020 the judge emailed her repeatedly in addition to making harassing comments.

 His behaviour then escalated to two instances of unwelcome physical touching.